GrahamBenHarper/bcdl/README.md

 ## Current state

+### 2/17/23 Update

+There are some bugs of course, and a lack of error checking in some spots, but overall **the core functionality is complete!** One big feature that's missing is the ability to search or sort the database in any capacity other than what is pre-programmed, which is to print the entire database and sort it by popularity.
+I intend to tackle this soon, but you may notice that this is a rather large commit, and I'm looking forward to a short break :)

+Comments in the code aren't perfect, but there are a handful of relevant `NOTE`, `TODO`, and `BUG` comments that I'll continue tackling until I'm satisfied.

+I would consider this release to be something like an extremely early alpha, rather than a bunch of building blocks scattered around.

-### 2/23/23 Update
+### 2/14/23 Update

-The core functionality (downloading) **is still not implemented**, but a large portion of the rewrite (from BeautifulSoup to selenium) is complete.
+The core functionality (downloading) is still not implemented, but a large portion of the rewrite (from BeautifulSoup to selenium) is complete.
 Bandcamp treats "regular," "private," and "fan club" releases all differently, and there are a handful of bugs associated with this problem (ie: I fix "fan club" releases, and suddenly "private" releases break).
 That said, I would really prefer to (accurately) scrape all of the important data into the database prior to moving on to download functionality.
 Once the download functionality is working consistently, I think I'll want to hammer away at implementing various search features.
 And from there, who knows!

 ## Planned functionality